dsohk/rancher-devsecops-workshop/docs/part-2 (copy).md

 3. Choose `Manage Credentials` on the security section.
 4. Under Stores scoped to `Jenkins`, click the `(global)` dropdown menu.
 Choose `Add credentials`.
 5. In the `Add Credentials` form, choose `Secret text` in `Kind` field.
 6. Enter your Sonarqube token in the `Secret` field.
-Token is stored in the `mylab_env.txt`
+Sonarqube token is saved in the `mylab_env.txt` file
 7. Enter `sonarqube-spring-petclinic` in the `ID` field.
 8. Click `OK` button to continue
 9. Navigate back to the Jenkins Dashboard.